GarlicRot/AutoBucket/CONTRIBUTING.md

 6. Push your changes to your fork.
 7. Open a pull request in the original repository.

+   - Ensure you fill out the [Pull Request Template](./.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md) provided, which will guide you through the required information.
-Your pull request will be reviewed by the maintainers.
+   - Your pull request will be reviewed by the maintainers.
 Please be patient, as it may take some time to receive feedback.

 ## Development Setup